 What are Remote Desktop Services?

-Remote Desktop Services (RDS) are a robust and adaptable Microsoft technology (known as Terminal Services in Windows Server 2008 and before) that allows users to remotely access and use a Windows-based computer or virtual machine (VM) from another device.
+Remote Desktop Services (RDS) is a robust and adaptable Microsoft technology (known as Terminal Services in Windows Server 2008 and before) that allows users to remotely access and use a Windows-based computer or virtual machine (VM) from another device.

 Remote Desktop Services allows multiple users to connect to a Windows-based computer or virtual machine (VM) and work with the same applications and data simultaneously.